vdemeester/praetorian/README.md

 ## How does it works

 - Using ssh ``authorized_keys`` options
-- Reading config file and executing the command
+- Reading config file and executing the wrapper command

 ## Troubleshootings